grandelupo/tikomat/WORKFLOW_SETUP.md

 ## How Workflows Work

-Tikomat's workflow system automatically detects new videos on source platforms and syncs them to target platforms.
+Filmate's workflow system automatically detects new videos on source platforms and syncs them to target platforms.
 Here's how it works:

 ### 1. Workflow Components